1871fotc/1871fotc.github.io/docs/index.md

 !!! warning "Cemetery Road Warnings"

-    - **Walter Hill Drive is one way** uphill from Emma Miller Avenue to Dr. Lilian Cooper Drive.
+    - **Walter Hill Drive is one way uphill** from Emma Miller Avenue to Dr. Lilian Cooper Drive.
-    - **William Brown Avenue is one way** downhill from Dr. Lilian Cooper Drive to Emma Miller Avenue.
+    - **William Brown Avenue is one way downhill** from Dr. Lilian Cooper Drive to Emma Miller Avenue.
     - **5^th^ Avenue is very steep** from Steele Rudd Avenue up to Francis Forde Avenue near the corner of Frederick St and Birdwood Tce.
-5^th^ Avenue is not shown on Google Maps.

 ### Road Name Changes